yashpatil/camel-quartz-cluster/README.md

 * Camel Quartz - This component has clustering support.
 If you are using quartz consumers, in clustered mode, you can have only one of the routes triggered at a time.
 * Camel JGroups - Using JGroupsFilters, we can get master/slave capability

+### NOTE: This demo has been created using Red Hat JBoss Fuse 6.0.0-redhat-60024, so the version of Camel that we are limited to is 2.10-redhat-60024, which only supports Quartz 1.x components.

 For background reference, see:

 * [Master/Slave Failover for Camel Routes] (http://java.dzone.com/articles/masterslave-failover-camel)